New International |

 Plutons and Porphyry Intrusions - Miocene intrusions are concentrated into two belts within the inverted Abanico Basin, on its eastern margin and central core respectively.
 Only minor subvolcanic bodies are exposed between these two defined intrusive belts, emplaced along NE-striking faults, with compositions ranging from basaltic-andesitic to rhyodacitic (Piquer et al., 2015).

-The first of these two belts, on the eastern margin of the basin, occurs as a minor, near north-south corridor, which is spatially related to the El Fierro fault and other parallel, north-south trending reverse faults.
+The first of these two belts is located on the eastern margin of the basin, occurring as a minor, near north-south corridor, which is spatially related to the El Fierro fault and other parallel, north-south trending reverse faults.
 These comprises a series of stocks, dykes and sills of equigranular to coarse porphyritic plutons of 2.28±0.15 Ma diorite and 11.53±0.19 Ma granodiorite (U-Pb in zircon; Montecinos et al., 2008).
 They are cut by andesitic, dacitic and rhyodacitic subvolcanic porphyries.

-The main intrusive belt is located in the central part of the basin, the two most significant of which are the:
+The second is the main intrusive belt, located in the central part of the basin, the two most significant intrusions of which are the: